derekmumaw/obsidian/Morning Conference/Thoracic/Lung SBRT planning/Planning.md

 ### ITV
 - on single phase of 4DCT then propagate
-- MIP may speed things up
+- MaxIP may speed things up
 - important to confirm on all phases of the breathing cycle, regardless

 ### PTV